htcondor/htcondor-restd/README.md

 configuration, and machine status.

 NOTE: The API has not stabilized yet and queries are subject to change.
-Do not use in production.
+Do not use it in production.

 Installation